 2. Claudia A. Kirk, Jacques Debraekeleer, and P. Jane Armstrong, "Normal Cats," Small Animal Clinical Nutrition, 4th ed.
 Walsworth Publishing Company, 2000, 297-299.

 3. Henry Hurrell Clay and W. H. Bassett, Clay's Handbook of Environmental Health, 18th ed.
 Spon Press, 1999, 678.

 4. "… Infection is now relatively rare.
-During 1997-2001, an average of 12 cases per year were reported.
-The number of cases has decreased because of legislation prohibiting the feeding of raw-meat garbage to hogs …" "Trichinellosis Fact Sheet
+During 2008–2010, 20 cases were reported per year on average.
+The number of cases decreased beginning in the mid-20th century because of legislation prohibiting the feeding of raw-meat garbage to hogs …" "Trichinellosis FAQs

 ," Centers for Disease Control.

 5. Walter George Bradley, Neurology in Clinical Practice, 4th ed. vol 2.
 Butterworth-Heinemann/Elsevier Science, 2004, 1575.